danielchatfield/developer.sketchapp.com/_introduction/04-preferences.md

 ```

 If you enable this, as soon as you save your script it will be ready for testing in Sketch (bye bye relaunching it just to test a small change!)

+Please note that this setting determines whether the source of the script is reloaded from disc whenever Sketch makes a new javascript context for the script.
+If it’s `NO`, the source is cached, if it’s `YES`, the source is always reloaded from disc.

+What it doesn’t do, however, is change when a new JavaScript context is made.
+For long-running scripts, the same context is held in memory (it has to be — the running script is using it) until the script exits.
+So if you’re testing a long-running script, you will still have to find a way to stop the script, so that the context gets thrown away (that usually means relaunching Sketch, or setting `coscript.setShouldKeepAround(false)`).